-- We made a searching and fearless moral inventory of ourselves and wondered how everyone else’s inventory was going.
+- We made a searching and fearless moral inventory of ourselves and wondered how everyone else’s search was going.
 Were they more moral?
 Did they have more inventory?

-- We admitted to God, to ourselves, and to another human being, the exact nature of our wrongs, and wished that we could talk to that more interesting person sitting over there who is talking to the person we didn’t like.
+- We admitted to God, to ourselves, and to another human being, the exact nature of our wrongs, and wished that we could talk to that interesting person sitting over there talking to the person we don’t like.
 We wondered desperately what they were laughing at.
 What was so funny?